 - When a final course grade is disputed, the student and the instructor should meet to discuss the matter and seek an appropriate resolution.
 If the disputed grade is not resolved, the student may forward the matter to the chair of the department of the instructor and/or the program director.
-If the attempt to settle the issue fails at this level, it moves to the Office of Academic Affairs. - The student should submit a document indicating the student's position and the rationale for the claim.
+If the attempt to settle the issue fails at this level, it moves to the dean of that school.
+If the disputed grade occurred in the School of Business or School of Education, this step moves to a School Dean in another school in consultation with the Associate Dean for Academic Success. - The student should submit a document indicating the student's position and the rationale for the claim.
 The student must also provide whatever documentation is needed to support the claim.
 The instructor may do the same.
-The Vice President for Academic Affairs or their designee meets with both the instructor and the student and confers with the chair of the department.
-If after this investigation and review the Vice President for Academic Affairs or their designee finds merit in the appeal, they may initiate the next level of action on the dispute, otherwise they will inform the student that the disputed grade will remain as reported. - The next level of action is the convening of a Hearing Board, which will consist of the Vice President for Academic Affairs or their delegate, who shall chair the board: the Vice President for Student Affairs or their designee; two faculty members; and two students selected in consultation with the Chair of the Academic Standings Committee.
+The School Dean meets with both the instructor and the student and confers with the chair of the department.
+In cases in the School of Business or School of Education, which are conducted by a School Dean outside that school, the School Dean confers with the Associate Dean for Academic Success.
+If after this investigation and review, the School Dean finds merit in the appeal, they may initiate the next level of action on the dispute, otherwise they will inform the student that the disputed grade will remain as reported. - The next level of action is the convening of a Hearing Board, which will consist of the Vice President for Academic Affairs or their delegate, who shall chair the board; the Vice President for Student Affairs or their designee; two faculty members; and two students selected in consultation with the Chair of the Academic Review Board.
 The parties directly involved may each have one advisor present.
 The advisor may be any person each party chooses, and their role is limited to consulting privately with the party.
 The advisor may not present evidence, speak for the party, or otherwise directly participate in the hearing.
 The involvement of an advisor may not cause undue delay of the hearing, and if an advisor conducts themselves in a manner inconsistent with these expectations, the University official directing the hearing may excuse the advisor and the hearing may continue without the advisor's participation.
 The Chair shall designate a secretary or invite an administrative assistant who is responsible for recording the salient issues and the actions of the Hearing Board. - The parties involved will be asked to submit written arguments to be circulated among members of the Hearing Board.
 It is expected that the parties in disagreement appear before the Board, but the hearing will proceed despite a failure to appear.
 When all presentations are complete, the Board, in executive session, shall reach a resolution of the dispute. - If the Hearing Board finds that a grade has been assigned in a manner that was inconsistent with policies stated in the syllabus, or inappropriate in the Elmhurst University academic setting, or that critical evidence was disregarded, the Hearing Board may direct the Registrar to change the grade to one the Board deems appropriate as dictated by the documented and objective evidence provided.
 The decision shall be represented in writing to the involved parties and others who need to know the results of the hearing.
 The chair shall maintain a file of relevant material for a period of at least two years. - The decisions of the Hearing Board shall be final.